nldoc/nlrx_usecase/README.md

 The paper introduces the [nlrx](https://github.com/ropensci/nlrx) package.

-### The nlrx R package - Execute NetLogo simulations from R
+### The nlrx R package: A next-generation framework for reproducible NetLogo model analyses

 The repository contains the following files:
 - `/1_Helper`